Trump's plan to label antifa a "terrorist organization" likely to face legal hurdles: "You can't prosecute an ideology"

 While the U.S. does not have a list of domestic terrorist organizations, it does have a Foreign Terrorist Organizations list.
 Among the groups on the list are Hamas, al Qaeda and ISIS, which are known to operate transnationally.
 These groups are not related to the antifa movement.

 Kenney said that if the president were to try to designate antifa as a foreign terrorist organization, it would unlock tools like economic sanctions to bring greater pressure on the movement.
 Mr. Trump hasn't said he has this in mind, though he said he'd recommend "those funding ANTIFA be thoroughly investigated."
-A foreign terrorist designation would make it a crime to provide material support to antifa.
+A foreign terrorist designation, if it were possible, would make it a crime to provide material support to antifa.
 Making this designation would present other challenges, however.

 "When the president refers to antifa, whether in remarks to reporters or speeches, he's usually referring to domestic non-state actors and domestic incidents, so how are they going to portray that as foreign?
 That's not clear to me," Kenney said.